FLO-2DKaren/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst.txt

     .. image:: ../img/shg/5a/shg_sstorm001.jpg

-    - Do **not** add them to the GeoPackage.
-Keep them in the User Layers.
-    - Save when prompted and select **Yes** to embed data into the GeoPackage for portability.
+    - Save the project and when prompted to save the layers to the GeoPackage, select **No**.
+    - These layers can be removed when no longer needed.
+    - These features will be copied to the Storm Drain User Layers and are no longer needed when that process is complete and the test run is successful.

     .. raw:: html